 What Are the Risk Factors?

-- Difficult Childhood – When it comes to BDP, numerous people report having gone through a traumatic experience as a child.
-This includes, but isn’t limited to:
+- Difficult Childhood – When it comes to BPD, numerous people report traumatic experiences as a child.
+These include:

 - Being neglected